 CHECK OUT: How to unblock websites without a proxy

 Virtual Private Networks

-You’ve most likely been in a situation–public WiFi hotspot, office, school–when, while trying to access a specific web page or online service, you instead got a message telling you that this site was not accessible from there you were for this and that reason.
+You’ve most likely been in a situation–whether at a public WiFi hotspot, office, or school–when, while trying to access a specific web page or online service, you instead got a message telling you that this site was not accessible from there you were for this and that reason.
 Actually, sometimes it just doesn’t work and there isn’t even a message.
 The same kind of thing also happens in some countries like China, for example.